jesuspc/aws-lambda-haskell/README.md

 Examples can be found in the examples directory.

+In order to build them you'll need to fetch the `fpco/stack-build:lts-12.14` docker image.
+The run `stack build` in the root directory.

 ## Deployment

 - Build the executable (you'll need to target your executable for an x86_64-linux platform).
 Compilation is that case is done through stack but any other tool would be fine.

 It's advised to build the executable without the --threaded flag.
 AWS lambdas run in a single thread.

 ```bash
 stack build